 At my old practice in Virginia, we did a ceremony with our entire clinic team of OBGYNs and nurse midwives.
 The OBGYNs hadn’t ever participated in a blessings of the hands before and loved it!

 Interested in more?
 Read about Midwives for Haiti and how they bless hands before sending their program graduates into the work field here.
-Also, this article about the Wyoming Medical Center – the hospital offers a Blessing of the Hands to every employee in their hospital!
+Also, shout out to the Wyoming Medical Center – the hospital offers a Blessing of the Hands to every employee in their hospital!
 I love this idea…even the housekeeper and the janitor make a hospital a better place for healing.

 Did you have a blessing of the hands in midwifery training or in another health care setting you worked?
 Have another tradition or rite of passage that you’d like to share?
 Let me know!
 Happy hump day everyone!